rcrowther/django-static_models/README.md

     A middleware solution, which makes sense.
 Probably more of an optimiser than a generator, but untested.

 [django-static-pages](https://pypi.org/project/django-static-pages/)
-    Uses test client to generate pages, Not clear if it is only for testing?
+    Uses a test client to generate pages, Not clear if it is only for testing?